Some results on contraction rates for Bayesian inverse problems: Introduction

-In Section~\ref{subsec-setup}, we shall begin by presenting the basic set-up, followed in Section~\ref{subsec-smallnoise} by the precise definitions for consistency and contraction rates along with an example of contraction rate in finite dimensional linear inverse problems, the details of which are presented in the appendix.
-Our main results on contraction rates, Lemma~\ref{lem:contraction}, as well as Lemma~\ref{lemma r infinite} and Corollary~\ref{corollary1}, which are extensions of and use the methods from the work of Ray \cite{ray}, are stated and proved in Section~\ref{sec:main-lem}.
-In the last Section~\ref{sec-examples}, we discuss three classes of examples where we can apply our results.
+In Section~\ref{subsec-setup}, we shall begin by presenting the basic set-up, followed in Section~\ref{subsec-smallnoise} by the precise definitions for consistency and contraction rates.
+We discuss our main contributions and relations to previous work in detail in Section~\ref{subsec-discuss}.
+Our main results on contraction rates, Lemma~\ref{lem:contraction}, as well as Lemma~\ref{corollary1} and \ref{lemma r infinite}, which are extensions of, and use the methods from the work of Ray \cite{ray}, are stated and proved in Section~\ref{sec:main-lem}.
+Finally, in Section~\ref{sec-examples}, we discuss different classes of examples, one of which is {\it semilinear}, where we can apply our results.